Frequently Asked Questions

 Ice in outside unit?

 This can be a big sign of an issue at hand which can mean that your unit may need refrigerant or you could have a leak.
-If you recognize this on your AC Unit please I Care Air Care today!
+If you recognize this on your AC Unit please call I Care Air Care today!

 What size equipment do I need for my home?